iansedano/creator-docs/docs/_scratch.md

 But I don't think we'll need grades, so I removed it from the User menu

 Aiming to keep the interface as clean as possible for students, avoid links that are not necessary.

+## Disclaimers

+Add disclaimers `<alert>` boxes when a new concept is mentioned but not deeply explained.
+You want to avoid students feeling like this:

+>you know, I think my main issue is if I get to a page, and the way it is written implies I should already understand it, but it is completely new and unfamiliar.
+It has me worrying that it is obvious and I am the only one just not getting it.